article banner (priority)

 import kotlinx.coroutines.CoroutineName import kotlinx.coroutines.Job import kotlin.coroutines.CoroutineContext //sampleStart fun main() { val ctx: CoroutineContext = CoroutineName("A name") val coroutineName: CoroutineName? = ctx[CoroutineName] // or ctx.get(CoroutineName) println(coroutineName?.name) // A name val job: Job? = ctx[Job] // or ctx.get(Job) println(job) // null } //sampleEnd

 To find a CoroutineName, we use just CoroutineName.
 This is not a type or a class: it is a companion object.
-It is a feature of Kotlin that a name of a class used by itself acts as a reference to its companion object, so ctx[CoroutineName] is just a shortcut to ctx[CoroutineName.Key].
+It is a feature of Kotlin that the name of a class used by itself acts as a reference to its companion object, so ctx[CoroutineName] is just a shortcut to ctx[CoroutineName.Key].

 data class CoroutineName( val name: String ) : AbstractCoroutineContextElement(CoroutineName) { override fun toString(): String = "CoroutineName($name)" companion object Key : CoroutineContext.Key<CoroutineName> }

 It is common practice in the kotlinx.coroutines library to use companion objects as keys to elements with the same name.
-This makes it easier to remember2.
+This makes their names easier to remember2.
 A key might point to a class (like CoroutineName) or to an interface (like Job) that is implemented by many classes with the same key (like Job and SupervisorJob).

 interface Job : CoroutineContext.Element { companion object Key : CoroutineContext.Key<Job> // ... }